zimmj/simple-user-service/README.md

   password: string
 ```

+As it a simple show of concept project, the password are saved in plain text.

+The service consist of three layers:

+- controllers
+- services
+- data layer

+This service is written in type-script.
+It uses express for it's server functionality.

+The [open-api yaml definition](./config/openapi.yml) is used as main contract.
+All the defined endpoints are linked to the corresponding function in the controller layer by the package: swagger-routes-express.
+The routes are matched via the defined operation Id's.

+Validation of the request and response is made with the package: express-openapi-validator.
+This automatically validates all data coming in and going for there correctness as described in the open-api yaml.

+With this, I can guarantee, that this contract is correctly implemented and other developer can use this yaml to generate the client.

+In the data layer, I use drizzle as OMR to connect to the postgres database.
+It's a full fletched OMR with migration and allows type safe queries.

 ## Run with docker

 This repository is dockerized, therefore can be build and run with any container tools.